 - Less Frequent Access to Stuffing Box: It is unnecessary to access the stuffing box for adjustment or replacement of the packing gland.

-- Reduce Sleeve Wear: Reliability of the seals eliminates frequent maintenance and removal of the sleeve that can result in costly sleeve replacement.
+- Eliminates Sleeve Wear: Reliability of the seals eliminates frequent maintenance and removal of the sleeve that can result in costly sleeve replacement.

 Pump packing offers the following advantages: